 Please note that lunch is not provided on this tour, and there is no place to purchase food in the refuge facing the Perito Moreno Glacier where you’ll have lunch, so you’ll have to bring your own lunch box along for the tour.
 Lunch boxes can be ordered from your hotel or a local food shop the day before the tour.

 The tour’s exact itinerary and duration may change subject to weather conditions and decisions of the tour guide to optimize your tour experience.

 Availability: this tour operates usually from August to May.

 Difficulty: for the glacier trekking portion of the tour is moderate, while the rest of the tour is easy.

-Approximate trekking time: 30 minutes in the forest to get to the glacier, an hour and a half on the glacier, and another 30 minutes in the forest to return.
+Approximate trekking time: 30 minutes in the forest to get to the glacier, an hour and a half on the glacier (total trek distance on ice: 1 mile or 1.6 kilometers) and another 30 minutes in the forest to return.

 The activities were designed and planned for beginners with no experience at all.
 Strict security measures are followed throughout the tour.
 Crampons are specifically designed to make you feel stable on the ice, and will only be used for the part of the tour where we walk across the Glacier.
 This tour has an age restriction.
 Travelers must be at least 10 years of age and not older than 65 (if you are over 65 or have children under 10, let us know so we can suggest another very nice full day tour, which does not include the glacier trekking).
 Due to the degree of effort and difficulty that this excursion presents, is not allowed for pregnant women, people with overweight, some type of disability, or health problems.